boystrange/astro/2025-seagull-nebula/index.md

 Star processing was easy thanks to Seti Astro's **Star Stretch** script.
-I made sure to enable green noise removal and I increased the stretching of stars to 5.5 (many of them were really tiny).
-I then merged the nebual and the stars using the [ImageBlend] script and I finished the image by rotating the belnd by 180°, so that the seagull would be flying up.
+I made sure to enable green noise removal and I increased the stretching of stars to 5.5 (many of them were really tiny or faint).
+I then merged the nebula and the stars using [ImageBlend] and I rotated the image by 180°, so that the seagull would be aiming up.

 In order to annotate the image I rescaled it down by 2 with **IntegerResample**, plate solved it using [IC 2177](https://en.wikipedia.org/wiki/IC_2177) as